Space to Be Different: Ksenija Kadic and Fluidity of Self

-I called it My Beliefs because I come from that idea that we all have different belief systems.
-Usually within the mental health field, paranoia is considered to be a result of certain beliefs [that lead to an incompatibility with functioning in mainstream society], but if you really unpick it, we all have these internal lenses.
+I called it My Beliefs because I come from the idea that we all have different belief systems.
+Usually, within the mental health field, paranoia is considered to be a result of certain beliefs [that lead to an incompatibility with functioning in mainstream society], but if you really unpick it, we all have these internal lenses.
 Sometimes they can enable us and sometimes they can act like a barrier… it depends at which points we are at in our lives.

 My approach to mental health is informed by my own experiences.
 It enables people to do a self-discovery of who they are.
 There are different lenses to mental health and depending on what your experiences is it will be your lens, I wouldn’t say one is better than the other -- it’s just different.

-Funnily enough, I went to Serbia [also part of former-Yugoslavia] on a project with Healthcare England for a month-long exchange programme looking at how different countries are dealing with mental-health care.
+Funnily enough, I went to Serbia [also part of former Yugoslavia] on a project with Healthcare England for a month-long exchange programme looking at how different countries are dealing with mental health care.
 The programme was examining service use involvement, looking at how people can actively be involved in their health.

-It must have been interesting going back after all of that time?
+It must have been interesting going back after all of that time.